john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 ## 🐛 Known Issues or Limitations

-- Touch Screen Hover Limitation: Touch screens don't support hover animations
+### Touch Screen Hover Limitation

+- Hover animations are not supported on touch screens, as these devices do not provide hover states like mouse or touchpad pointers.
+- To ensure consistent UX across devices, alternative animations or interactions will be implemented specifically for touch screens.

+### Language Menu Positioning Issue

-- Language Menu Rendering Issue: Language menu displays position incorrectly only in Chrome Developer Tool of PC or Laptop (it works fine on Phone)
+- The language menu is displayed incorrectly in Chrome Developer Tools on desktop (PC/Laptop) but renders correctly on mobile devices.
+- As this issue is isolated to developer tools and does not affect real-world user experience, it will not be prioritized for a fix.

-Chrome Developer Tool of PC / Laptop <br>
+🖥️ Chrome Developer Tool of PC / Laptop <br>
 ![Screenshot of language menu on PC / laptop](/src/assets/language%20menu%20on%20PC.png)

-Language menu displays on Phone <br>
+📲 Language menu displays on Phone <br>
 ![Screenshot of language menu on Phones](/src/assets/language%20menu%20on%20phone.png)

 ## 📋 Technical Documentation